SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_1d172ee6-cdc0-4713-9cfd-43f7d9595777_do_not_edit_manually.md

 ??? abstract "Hijack Legit RDP Session To Move Laterally"

     Identifies suspicious file creations in the startup folder of a remote system.
 An adversary could abuse this to move laterally by dropping a malicious script or executable that will be executed after a reboot or user logon.

     - **Effort:** intermediate

+??? abstract "Kernel Module Alteration"

+    Kernel module installation can be used to configure system settings to automatically execute a program during system boot or logon to maintain persistence or gain higher-level privileges on compromised systems.

+    - **Effort:** advanced

+??? abstract "Koadic MSHTML Command"

+    Detects Koadic payload using MSHTML module

+    - **Effort:** intermediate